 Are you an artist working with a participating venue?

 Most venues will administer the listing.
-Artists should contact their venues to ensure the venue's participation in the Art Walk.
+Artists should contact their venues to ensure the venue's participation in First Friday.

 Are you an artist without a venue?

 You have two options:

 - You can reach out to venues directly to arrange a show.